16 Best Military Movies on Amazon Prime (February 2025)

 1. The Eight Hundred (2020)

 Directed by Guan Hu, this brilliant military drama is set during the Second Sino-Japanese War (World War II) and showcases the Battle of Shanghai.
 We follow 800 Chinese (National Revolutionary Army (NRA)) soldiers who take the last stand for their motherland at the Sihang Warehouse as Japanese soldiers (Imperial Japanese Army), estimated 20,000 in number, approach.
-If you are looking for a true-to-form representation of war and its atrocities, ‘The Eight Hundred’ is a worthy choice.
+If you want a true-to-form representation of war and its atrocities, ‘The Eight Hundred’ is a worthy choice.
 The film stars Huang Zhizhong, Oho Ou, Wang Qianyuan, Jiang Wu, Zhang Yi, Du Chun and Vision Wei.
 You can watch it here.

 Read More: Best War Movies on HBO Max